 Key elements to the direction of St. Louis Ki Aikido are:

-St. Louis Ki Aikido is working with and through a number of organizations to improve and make better use of our resources.
+St. Louis Ki Aikido looks to work with and through a number of organizations to improve and make better use of our resources.
 We are working to use our resources in a way that complements the work of others and improves the community at large.
 Below is a list of organizations we have, or are currently working with.

 Collaborating on after school programs (WellChild Aikido)